jnidzwetzki/saslpolicyd/README.md

 ```
-# Set a rate limit of 1000 mails for sasl-user "web100"
+# Set a rate limit of 1000 mails from 20 differnt IPs for sasl-user "web100"
-userlimit: web100 1000
+userlimit: web100 1000 20
 ```